 Ruins exist from prior driveway and structure on the 5 acres last used approximately 50 years ago per public records.

 The current owner of the landlocked 5 acres acquired the 5 acres after foreclosure lawsuit against the previous owner, in which the current owner had a mortgage lien against the prior owner.
-The prior owner tried to build on the landlocked 5 acres.
-Several have said they tried to acquire the cemetery, bulldoze it, and include it as part of the development.
-The development appears failed due to not being able to acquire the cemetery, therefore not having required road frontage and/or not being large enough of a development to justify running public utilities.
-The prior owner was two business partners under an LLC, one filed for bankruptcy.
+The prior owner tried to build on the landlocked 5 acres evident by development plans on record with Butler Township, which were not approved.
+Several have also said they tried to acquire the cemetery to bulldoze it, and include it as part of the development, but the cemetery owner refused to sell it to the developer.
+The prior owner/developer was two business partners under an LLC, one filed for bankruptcy, while the property foreclosed and was bought by another developer who lended funds for development.
 Reference: Montgomery County Clerk of Courts, case number 2008 CV 11167.

-The pet cemetery is deed restricted as a pet cemetery in compliance with ORC 961, which covers appurtenant uses such as incinerators for handling of animal remains.
-Regarding certain requirements, the pet cemetery preexists state laws regulating pet cemeteries.
+The pet cemetery is deed restricted as a pet cemetery in compliance with ORC § 961, which covers appurtenant uses such as incinerators for handling of animal remains.
+The Narrows Pet Cemetery also preexists state laws regulating pet cemeteries, and has continued to remain in existence, with road frontage, since 1926.

-Ohio EPA exempts incineration of 600lbs/hr of animal remains per incinerator with no limit on hours of operation.
-Animal incineration chemical and particulate emissions limits were largely eliminated in 2023.
+Animal incineration chemical and particulate emissions limits were largely eliminated in 2023, as reflected in OAC § 3745-31-03(B)(1)(rrr).
+The Ohio EPA exempt incineration of 600lbs/hr of animal remains per incinerator with no limit on hours of operation.
 Incinerators larger than 600lbs/hr are subject to specific Ohio EPA approval.
 Additional approval is being sought to handle remains exposed to infectious and zoonotic agents.

-Cemetery expects animal incineration services to be focus of services/income going forward.
+The cemetery expects animal incineration services to be focus of services going forward, expecting 24 hour operations with multiple incinerators for timely services.

 Video surveillance may make perimeter intrusion alert sounds and sends notifications when someone enters cemetery property, including when passing through cemetery property to a landlocked property.
 Alert sounds, and PA systems are audible throughout the Narrows properties.
-Alarm sirens for the cemetery and agricultural land uses are audible from several miles away.
+Alarm sirens for the cemetery and agricultural uses exceed 120dB (audible from several miles away).

-Agricultural fences are energized with 7,000 volts per ORC § 3781.1011(C)(6), which will eventually surround the perimeter.
-If your dog can get to the fence or livestock, you have failed to control your animal.
-You will answer to police.
+Agricultural fences are energized with 7,000 volts, as authorized by ORC § 3781.1011(C)(6), which are being expanded to surround the perimeter.
+If your dog can get to the cemetery fence or livestock, you have failed to control your animal.
+You will answer to police for failure to control your animal and be held responsible for any damage to livestock.

 ORC 2923.162: “(A) No person shall … (1) … discharge a firearm upon or over a cemetery or within one hundred yards of a cemetery;”

 Sales associated with the shared driveway appear to be trending downward in contradiction to general market, which is shown as farmland at the bottom for comparison.
 Farmland is used given provides enough data to show a trend, and the surrounding land is also agriculture.
 However, the subject landlocked property is not legally buildable, farmable, or otherwise useable unless combined with a lot which gives it road frontage, capping the value under the surrounding property.
 6330 Frederick Pike, the property driven through to access the landlocked 5 acres last sold for $2,209 per acre.
 6330 Frederick Pike has approximately 12 out of 18 buildable acres, given 6 acres is currently headstones with pet and human remains.
-Given it's deed restricted as a pet cemetery, appurtenant land uses, such animal incineration facilities, are likewise protected by state law (ORC 961), with remainder of state authorization required for animal incineration facilities granted in 2023 by Ohio EPA under OAC 3745-31-03(B)(1)(rrr).
+Given it's deed restricted as a pet cemetery, appurtenant land uses, such animal incineration facilities, are likewise protected by state law (ORC § 961), with remainder of state authorization required for animal incineration facilities granted in 2023 by Ohio EPA under OAC 3745-31-03(B)(1)(rrr).
+Animal incineration services are the general public’s expectation of value in most pet cemeteries going forward, as this pet cemetery has repeatedly proven to not provide enough value to sustain itself otherwise, contributing to foreclosures and decreasing property values.
 See "Disclosures" above for more information.

 Sources: mcrealestate.org, mcrecorder.org, pro.mcohio.org